 When we walk our way through therapy, we learn a lot about ourselves.
 This is a fundamental key to healing.
 Ultimately, the goal of counselling is to provide you with the tools to navigate in between the raindrops.
-Simply put, the adaptive tools we learn allow us to, not only accept our new reality, it gives us the coping tools we need to live the best life possible.
+Simply put, the adaptive tools we learn allow us to not only accept our new reality, but give us the coping tools we need to live the best life possible.

-Tools like mindfulness training and EMDR are but two examples of these mental adaptive devices; once mastered, navigating the world will be more tolerable.
+Tools like mindfulness training and EMDR are but two examples of these mental adaptive devices.
+Once mastered, they will help make navigating the world more tolerable.
 Also, their application can help us to accept the fact that our lives have been changed forever.

-Check out my latest Podcast appearence on Men Are Nuts
+Check out my latest Podcast appearance on Men Are Nuts

 While this was sad at first, what helped me through it was a change of perspective.
 At one point or another, I began to see parallels between physical and mental disabilities.

-What they have in common is this; The need for both the outside world and for the individuals to customize their day to day.
-For example, an individual with PTSD may require a service animal; whilst a wheelchair user needs a ramp.
+What they have in common is this: the need for both the outside world and for the individuals to customize their day-to-day.
+For example, an individual with PTSD may require a service animal, while a wheelchair-user needs a ramp.
 In other words, access to normality equals acceptance.